 There are two main types of wills that we see often in Louisiana: Olographic (handwritten) and Notarial (typed and notarized).
 Each type of will has a set of rules that must be followed or it will be invalid or non-existent.
 The effects of having an invalid will in Louisiana is harsh and the estate may end up being governed by Louisiana intestate law.
 Here’s an in-depth article to help you determine if the will is valid.

 Your first step is to determine whether or not your loved one’s will was done correctly and will be held valid by the court.
 We can look over the will for you to make sure it was completed correctly so you will know what to expect.
-We’ve helped many clients in the Alexandria, Louisiana area file all types of successions.
+We’ve helped many clients searching for a succession attorney in Alexandria, Louisiana with all types of successions.

 How Long Does a Succession Take in Alexandria, Louisiana?

 Successions can take some time to complete.
 It depends on the facts of the case, the complexity of the situation and the heirs.
 It’s best to start as soon as you know you will need a succession.
 Many people discover from their bank that they need a succession completed before they can sell the family home.

 A succession will go much faster if you have the paperwork, property information, will (if there is one) and heirs ready to sign at the beginning.
 Simply putting heirs into possession of property can take a matter of weeks and a succession that requires administration or locating property and heirs can take months.
 Also, the court may be backed up when you file and that can extend the timeframe for you to get everything completed.

 We always say to expect 4-6 weeks at best and a few months if there are any issues with heirs, property or required paperwork.
 This is why you don’t want to wait until the last minute to start gathering information and to speak with a succession attorney in Alexandria, Louisiana.
 Some clients have had to push back their home closing date because they had more succession work to do.